Way Of Way 472

 What happens when we die?

-The “Who” is consciousness; all that is in the material world of the now.
+The “Who” is the self, our identity in the now.

-The “Who” is the expression of the “What”.
+The “Who” is an expression of the “What”.
+Every thing in the now is a manifestation of God.

-Those that know they are the “Who” and the “What” are eternal beings.
+Those that know they are a “Who” and the “What” never die.
+They just constantly transition forever.

 Koan 187